 The Parish of Edgmond is in the Borough of Telford & Wrekin and ceremonial county of Shropshire.
 It is located 1 mile (1.6 km) north-west of the town of Newport and approximately 4 miles (6.5 km) to the north of Telford.
 The Parish of Edgmond includes Edgmond village and the hamlets of Adney, Calvington, Caynton, Edgmond Marsh, Edgmond Common, Blackbrook, The Buttery and Sidlington.
-Edgmond, Edgmond Marsh and Harper Adams University are 3 independent settled areas, separated by Grade 2/3 agricultural land which is currently farmed.
+Edgmond, Edgmond Marsh and Harper Adams University are three independent settled areas, separated by Grade 2 and 3 agricultural land which is currently farmed.
 The Parish population at the 2011 Census was 2,062.

-The village has two pubs (The Lion and The Lamb), although one is currently closed and is advertised as for sale, an Anglican church, a Village Hall, a primary school and a shop with a co-located post office.
+The village has two pubs (The Lion and The Lamb), an Anglican Church, a Village Hall, a primary school and a shop with a co-located post office.

-The Parish is set in a predominantly rural landscape that extends into the heart of the village and other settlements leading to a distinctly rural appearance.
+The Parish is set in a predominantly rural landscape that extends into the heart of the village leading to a distinctly rural appearance.
 Agriculture is the dominant land use with over 80% of land classified as grade 2 and 3 (moderate to good).

 There is a recreation field called simply "The Playing Fields", where there are cricket games and football matches.
-There is a Multi-use Games area (MUGA) and a secure playground for younger children.
-The village also has many areas for walking and cycling including an area called the Rock Hole; an old sandstone quarry from which the rock used to build the local church was most likely taken.
+There is a multi-use games area (MUGA) and a secure playground for younger children.
+The village also has many areas for walking and cycling including an area called the Rock Hole; an old sandstone quarry from which the stone used to build the local church was most likely taken.